 The Group is involved in various claims including claims described above and actions arising in the course of operations and is subject to various legal actions, pending claims and exposures.
 Litigation is subject to many uncertainties, and the outcome of individual matters is not predictable with assurance.
 Unfavorable outcome were to occur against such claims or pending claims, there exists the possibility of a material adverse impact on the Group's consolidated net income or loss in the period in which the outcome is determined.
 Accruals for litigation, claims and assessments are recognised if the Group determines that the loss is probable and the amount can be reasonably estimated.
-The Group believes it has made adequate provision for such claims.
+The Group believes it has made adequate provision of approximately CAD6,267,000 for such claims.
 While fully supportable in the Group's view, some of these positions, if challenged may not be fully sustained on review.
 From time to time, the Group receives liens or claims on accounts payable balances, and the Group continues to work toward resolution of any liens or claims.
-As at December 31, 2021, the Group had incurred \$0.82 million (US \$1.02 million equivalent using the period end exchange rate) in Builders' liens (not related to mineral leases) against them during the ordinary course of business.
+As at December 31, 2022, the Group had incurred approximately CAD818,000 Builders' liens (not related to mineral leases) against them during the ordinary course of business.